gvwilson/thirdbit/_posts/2014/2014-12-03-summarizing-the-news.md

 <p>
   We'll talk about all of this at the Dec 4 lab meeting
-  (which takes place at 10:00 and again at 19:00, both times Eastern &mdash; see this Etherpad for connection details).
+  (which takes place at 10:00 and again at 19:00, both times Eastern – see this Etherpad for connection details).
   Hope to see you there...
 </p>